Income Tax Act 2007

 1. a tax charity, other than a tax charity as defined in paragraph (c) of the definition of tax charity:

-1. a New Zealand resident person, other than a natural person, that derives exempt income under any of sections CW 38 to CW 52, CW 55BA, or CW 64 (which relate to exempt income of certain entities):
+1. a New Zealand resident person, other than a natural person, that derives exempt income under any of sections CW 38 to CW 52, CW 55BA, and CW 64 (which relate to exempt income of certain entities):

 2. assets received from the Crown—